-• A crate containing 8 longswords, 8 suits of leather armor, 8 longbows and 160 arrows, which Genna was on her way to sell to a group of bandits in the Troll Fens. • A +1/+1 two-bladed sword she found on a burned adventurer's corpse, although she is having trouble finding a buyer. • Her travelling kit, which contains spare clothes, food, water and a tea set.
+• A crate containing 8 longswords, 8 suits of leather armor, 8 longbows and 160 arrows, which Genna was on her way to sell to a group of bandits.

+• A +1 halberd she found on a burned adventurer's corpse, although she is having trouble finding a buyer.

+• Her travelling kit, which contains spare clothes, food, water and a tea set.